EvolEcolGroup/pastclim/.github/CONTRIBUTING.md

 `devtools::check()`!

 Finally, make sure that your code follows the `tidyverse` style.
-The easiest way to ensure that is to use a combination of [styler] to style your code, and lintr to check that it is compliant.
-Note that `lintr` is run automatically via a GitHub action for all Pull Requsts.
+The easiest way to ensure that is to use a combination of `styler` to style your code, and `lintr` to check that it is compliant.
+Note that `lintr` is run automatically via a GitHub action for all Pull Requests.
 So,
 ```
 styler::style_pkg()